‘Young And The Restless’ Spoilers: Hilary-Jordan-Lily Love Triangle Teased

 These The Young and The Restless spoilers promise lots more couple trouble.
 Devon and Mariah Copeland (Camryn Grimes) will heat up soon as they hit the sheets, but Devon still has eyes for Hilary when no one is watching.
 Hilary, of course, is eaten up by jealousy over Mariah and Devon.

 This is further complicated by Lily and Jordan heating up, so Hilary will be torn about which guy she wants to pursue.
-Juliet has also been giving Cane long and lingering stares and it’s obvious from recent The Young and The Restless episodes that Juliet wants back in Cane’s bed despite his brush off.
+Juliet has also been giving Cane long and lingering stares, and it’s obvious from recent The Young and The Restless episodes that Juliet wants back in Cane’s bed despite his brush off.

 This could turn out to be a love pentagon, not a triangle, as it encompasses Cane, Lily, Jordan, Hilary, Devon, Mariah, and Juliet.
 We’ll see who winds up coupled with whom when the dust settles after these The Young and The Restless spoilers.